Cyclic steps

 Cyclic steps are rhythmic bedforms associated with Froude super-critical flow instability.
 They are a type of sediment wave, and are created when supercritical sediment-laden water (turbidity currents) travels downslope through sediment beds.
-Each ‘step’ has a steep drop, and together they tend to migrate upstream.
+Each "step" has a steep drop, and together they tend to migrate upstream.
 On the ocean floor, this phenomenon was first shown to be possible in 2006, although it was observed in open-channel flows over a decade earlier.
 Geological features appearing to be submarine cyclic steps have been detected in the northern lowlands of Mars in the Aeolis Mensae region, providing evidence of an ancient Martian ocean.

 Formation

-There are many parameters which govern the formation of cyclic steps; bed slope, bed porosity, erosion resistance, sediment concentration, and flow rate all play a role.
+There are many parameters which govern the formation of cyclic steps: bed slope, bed porosity, erosion resistance, sediment concentration, and flow rate all play a role.
 Tilting flumes can be used to create cyclic steps in subaerial laboratory conditions, provided the Froude number is high enough.
-If the Froude number is lower than required, antidunes will form instead.
-Additionally, if the sediment is too fine then chute-and-pool features will form.
+If the Froude number is lower than required, then antidunes will form instead.
+Additionally, if the sediment is too fine, then chute-and-pool features will form.
 In subaqueous conditions, most of the work has traditionally been in building mathematical, rather than physical, models of cyclic step formation.
-However, cyclic steps have attracted increasing scientific attention in the past decade, and numerous real world examples of cyclic steps have now been found.
+However, cyclic steps have attracted increasing scientific attention in the past decade, and numerous real-world examples of cyclic steps have been found.

 Cyclic steps can be categorized by the rate at which sediment is deposited (the aggradation rate) on different parts of the steps.
 The categorization concerns the difference in rate on the stoss (flow-facing) and lee (flow-opposing) sides of the feature.
 Type-1 cyclic steps have more lee erosion than there is stoss aggradation, Type-2 have a roughly equal amount of lee erosion and stoss aggradation, and Type-3 has aggradation on both sides.
 Type-1 cyclic steps play an important role in canyon formation.
-Type-2 cyclic steps have been created in the laboratory, in contrast to Type-3 which is common on the sea floor but is harder to create in laboratory conditions - it was first made experimentally in 2013.
-Types 1, 2, and 3 are also called 'falling', 'transportational', and 'climbing', respectively.
+Type-2 cyclic steps have been created in the laboratory, in contrast to Type-3 which is common on the sea floor but is harder to create in laboratory conditions – it was first made experimentally in 2013.
+Types 1, 2, and 3 are also called "falling", "transportational", and "climbing", respectively.
 Laboratory work has successfully created all three types of cyclic steps in open-channel flows.